Menu

 Karubi with marinated seasoning

 For those seeking exceptionally marbled pieces, “sankaku karubi” or “jo-karubi” are recommended choices.
-To achieve optimal flavor, grill karubi for approximately 80 percent of the cooking time on one side until it develops a nicely grilled color, then finish with 20 percent on the other side.
-Due to its high marbling content, even thinly sliced karubi, about 3 mm (1/8 inch) thick, can be quickly grill—ready to flip in as little as 10 seconds—making it a perfect choice for a delightful yakiniku experience.
+Grill karubi for optimal flavor.
+Cook it 80 percent on one side.
+This develops a nice grilled color.
+Then cook 20 percent on the other side.
+Karubi has high marbling content.
+Even thin slices, about 3 mm thick, cook quickly.
+These can be ready to flip in just 10 seconds.
+This makes karubi perfect for yakiniku.

 Kalbi is immensely popular at izakayas, but its flavor and texture can vary significantly depending on factors like fat content, moisture level, and the type of cattle used, all influenced by different regions.
 Another crucial aspect is how it complements offal.
 For instance, in the Kanto region, it’s typical to wrap kalbi in pork offal and other cuts, often paired with sweet and spicy sauces for a harmonious blend.
 Conversely, in Kansai, kalbi is less commonly serve with offal and enjoyed with a more savory profile.
 Cooking methods also differ; while grilling is popular in Kanto, charcoal grilling reigns in Kansai.